clojurewerkz/cassaforte.docs/articles/kv.md

 ### Counters

-Cassandra has a powerful concept, Distributed Counters.
+Cassandra has a powerful concept, __Distributed Counters__.
 Counter columns provide an efficient way to count or sum anything you need.
 It is achieved by using atomic increment/decrement operations on values.